 Making a Difference

 Members from across the community, from residents to civic organizations, from congregations to businesses, recognize the value of providing assistance to their neighbors facing financial crisis and poverty situations.
-In 2016 CAC supporters made a difference in more than 5,000 lives.
-During its 29 years of service, CAC has impacted more than 18,000 lives!
+CAC supporters make a difference in more than 5,600 lives a year.
+Since it’s founding in 1987, CAC has impacted more than 20,000 lives!

 While Sandy Springs and Dunwoody are generally considered affluent areas, suburban poverty exists here.
 Individuals and families struggling to make ends meet may be service industry workers, and/or single parents or senior citizens living on fixed incomes.
 The poverty rate in CAC’s service area of Sandy Springs and Dunwoody is 14 percent, the child poverty rate is 24 percent; as many as 40,000 of the 150,000 residents have family incomes of $45,000 or less.